SECTION FOUR

 Painting the painting in the painting

-What remained in this panel was my self-portrait, a tradition dating from the Renaissance where an artist paints himself (it usually was a “him” in the past) into the picture, as well as the artist’s kids, dogs and more, all of which I did.
+What remained in this panel was my self-portrait, a tradition dating from the Renaissance where an artist paints himself (it usually was a “him” in the past, but not always!) into the picture, as well as the artist’s kids, dogs and more, all of which I did.

 I wanted to include my best boots, but also to depict myself more realistically wearing the awesome Acer tennies that I work in.
 I also painted my purse with its great new strap (I sew these.)
 More creativity!